-Prerequisites: Office Careers 173 or typing speed of 50 words per minute; Office Careers 166 or shorthand dictation of 80 words per minute.
+Prerequisities: Office Careers 167.
 This course focuses on procedures of the legal secretary.
 Topics include reminder and filing systems, telephone usage, dictation and correspondence, the preparation of legal documents, and the court system.
 Client contacts, use of law library, research techniques, timekeeping, billing, bookkeeping, and ethics are also covered.
 Ways to obtain a position as a legal secretary are described.
 (3 Lec.)